 PARTICIPANT WORK RELEASE

 All work created by participants during the course of the program may be copied and distributed internally by Urban Teachers as a sample or example with the understanding that all identifying information will be removed prior to sharing the work.
 This work includes, but is not limited to: logs, journals, free-writes, videos, papers, clinical lessons and tasks.
 Urban Teachers may also copy and distribute non-anonymized work with the understanding that Urban Teachers will provide full and appropriate authorship credit for the work, if the Urban Teachers participant makes or approves a request for identification.
 Participants will be asked to sign a release for work that will exist indefinitely, unless otherwise specified.
 External distribution of work is not covered by this work release.
 Urban Teachers will separately request permission for external use of work when applicable.
-(See the Participant Work Release form.)
+(See the Participant Work Release form linked below.)

 Urban Teachers does not engage in unlawful discrimination, including on the basis of race, color, religion, national origin, sex, age, marital or familial status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, source of income, political affiliation, genetic information, place of residence, or disability in administration of its educational and admissions policies.
 Participants in the master’s degree program are entitled to all the rights and privileges accorded or made available to students at the Johns Hopkins University.
 Please also see the Johns Hopkins University Statement on Equal Opportunity.